anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The only journey is the one within.
+Quote: There is only one boss.
+The customer.
+And he can fire everybody in the company from the chairman on down, simply by spending his money somewhere else.

-By: Rainer Maria Rilke
+By: Sam Walton